-- You may substitute the cacao powder with cocoa or carob powder instead.
+- You may substitute the cacao powder with cocoa powder or carob powder instead.

 - Add your favorite toppings!
 Feel free to add your favorite toppings prior to baking, and before serving, this oatmeal.

-- A few topping ideas to add before baking the oatmeal: sliced banana, vegan dark chocolate chips, coconut flakes, and chopped walnuts.
+- A few topping ideas to add before baking the oatmeal: sliced banana, mini chocolate chips, coconut flakes, and chopped walnuts.

-- When serving the oatmeal: I recommend drizzling peanut butter, almond butter, or this mixed nut butter on top of your slice.
+- When serving the oatmeal: I recommend drizzling peanut butter, almond butter, or cashew butter on top.
 Also, I love adding more sliced banana.
 Some other options include shredded coconut, hemp seeds, non-dairy yogurt, and fresh berries.

 - Store leftovers in the refrigerator.
 To reheat the oatmeal, warm it in the microwave or inside an oven at 350 degrees F.

 If you love this healthy vegan baked oatmeal, you may also enjoy these recipes: